Jack Dreyer | Tuesday 8th November 2022 11:00am

-Many things can go wrong with your car during the winter but battery failure is one of the most common issues with more breakdowns being reported due to flat batteries than any other problem.
-Winter takes its toll on your car battery and when the temperature drops below zero degrees celcius, a fully-charged battery will only have around two-thirds of its power available.
-As a result, a battery over five years old will struggle to start in these conditions due to their reduced capability to hold their charge.
-You win this round, winter!
+Many things can go wrong with your car during the winter but battery failure is one of the most common issues, with more breakdowns being reported due to flat batteries than any other problem.
+Winter takes its toll on your car battery and when the temperature drops below zero degrees celsius a fully-charged battery will only have around two-thirds of its power available.
+As a result, a battery over five years old will struggle to start in these conditions due to a reduced capability to hold a charge.

 If you are worried your car won't start this winter due to battery failure, there are a number of things you can do to help avoid this:

-Don’t leave it until your car won’t start this winter, at Kwik Fit our fully-trained technicians can carry out a free and thorough check of your battery starting and charging systems using the latest Bosch testing equipment to make sure your car is ready to tackle even the coldest mornings in 50 years!
-We’ll check your battery’s performance against the manufacturer’s specification and let you know of any issues and inform you of any parts that need replacing now or in the near future.
+Don’t leave it until your car won’t start — at Kwik Fit, our fully-trained technicians can carry out a free and thorough check of your battery starting and charging systems using the latest Bosch testing equipment.
+We’ll check your battery’s performance against the manufacturer’s specification and let you know of any issues, informing you of any parts that need replacing now or in the near future.
 Should you need to replace your battery, we stock a wide range of car and van batteries for all major makes and models of vehicle.

 Contact your nearest Kwik Fit for a free battery check - no appointment necessary.
 Looking to replace your battery?
 View our range of car batteries and buy online.